Complexity Blowup for Solutions of the Laplace and the Diffusion Equation: Introduction

-In this work, we answer the question whether errors in computations on digital computers are numerical in nature or intrinsic to the Turing machine for phenomena that are described by the Laplace and the diffusion equation.
-More precisely, we show that under certain conditions, the solution operator which maps polynomial-time computable input data to the unique solution of the Laplace equation and the diffusion equation belongs to the complexity classes $\#P$ and $\#P_1$, respectively.
-Unless $FP\neq \#P$ and $FP_1\neq \#P_1$ (see Section \ref{se:complexity_classes}), this implies that the computation of the solution operator maps low complexity functions to high complexity functions meaning that the computation time for obtaining an approximation of the solution with up to $n\in \mathbb{N}$ significant digits grows exponentially in $n$.
-Hence, the solution operator has intrinsically high complexity.
-As a consequence, we show that there does not exist a numerical approximation scheme that can compute the solution in polynomial time for all polynomial-time computable input.
+In this work, we investigate the computational complexity of solutions to the Laplace and the diffusion equation for various initial and boundary conditions.
+More precisely, we show that under certain conditions, the solution operator maps polynomial-time computable intial and boundary functions to the computable unique solution of the Laplace equation and the diffusion equation, and the solution is polynomial-time computable if (and only if) $FP=\#P$ and $FP_1\#P_1$, respectively.
+Unless $FP\neq \#P$ and $FP_1\neq \#P_1$ (see Section \ref{se:complexity_classes}), this implies that the computation of the solution operator maps low complexity functions to high complexity functions meaning that the computation time for obtaining an approximation of the solution with up to $n\in \mathbb{N}$ significant digits grows non-polynomially in $n$.
+Hence, the solution operator has intrinsically high complexity in the sense that for fixed polynomial-time initial/boundary data it outputs.
+As a consequence, we show that there does not exist a numerical approximation scheme that can compute the solution in polynomial-time for all polynomial-time computable data.
+We want to stress that our complexity result is understood in an non-uniform way by fixing the initial or boundary condition, see \cite{KawCoo10CTOA} for operator complexity.
+However, we believe that the results can be generalized as operator complexity as it was mentioned in \cite{KawCoo10CTOA} that most of the work is done by showing the pointwise complexity result.
+We wish to emphasize that our complexity result is understood in a non-uniform way when the initial or boundary condition is fixed, as detailed in \cite{KawCoo10CTOA} concerning operator complexity.
+Nevertheless, we believe that our results can be generalized to operator complexity as \cite{KawCoo10CTOA} mentioned that the bulk of the proof involves demonstrating the pointwise complexity result.